successible/markdown-wiki/README.md

 # 📙 Markdown Wiki

-Create and manage a Markdown wiki using Visual Studio Code.
+Manage a Markdown wiki using Visual Studio Code.

 You can get this extension in two ways: